ColeHerber/ColeHerber.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-As a dual major in Mechanical Engineering and Robotics at Carnegie Mellon University, I bring 8+ years of hands-on experience in mechanical design, electrical systems, programming, and manufacturing.
+As a dual major in Mechanical Engineering and Robotics at Carnegie Mellon University, I bring 7+ years of hands-on experience in mechanical design, electrical systems, programming, and manufacturing.
 My expertise spans CAD modeling, robotic systems, numerical analysis, and mentoring future engineers.

-Currently, I serve as the Mechanical Team Lead for CMU's Robosub team and TA for Howie Choset's renowned Introduction to Robotics course.
-My passion lies in pioneering technologies like biofuel ship cleaning, 3D printing, and advanced manufacturing, with prior impactful work in agricultural robotics.
+Currently, I serve as the Mechanical Team Lead for CMU's Robosub team and a TA for Howie Choset's Introduction to Robotics course.
+My passion lies in pioneering technologies like transformable robots, 3D printing, and modern controls, with prior work in agricultural robotics.

 <br>
 <h1>